cadeyrn/bookmarks-organizer/README.md

 ### IMPORTANT NOTICE - PLEASE READ

 Users of a script blocker such as uMatrix or NoScript should ensure that it does not block the scripts of the add-on.
-When the tracking protection of Firefox is enabled, Firefox bookmarks, which are on the tracking list used by Mozilla, will be marked as broken.
+When the tracking protection of Firefox is enabled, Firefox bookmarks which are on the tracking list used by Mozilla will be marked as broken.
 Please double check if these bookmarks can be removed.

 ### Features